-Princess Street Reconstruction with Multi-Use Pathway rendering
+Princess Street Reconstruction and Multi-Use Pathway

 At the November 12th Regular Meeting of Council, Council approved Option 3: separated multi-use pathway (MUP) with one lane on-street parking, for Princess Street re-design between Fulton Ave - Main St MUP and Sixteenth Avenue.